Looking for cheap motorbike insurance?

-Covering fewer miles over the course of a year (where possible) will also lower your insurance cost, as will not using it for business.
+Covering fewer miles over the course of a year (where possible) will also lower your insurance premium, as will not using it for business.

 You can compare and save on comprehensive 125cc insurance cover with MCN Compare.
 There are other levels of cover such as third party fire and theft, but they can work out more expensive than fully comp – particularly for the younger or inexperienced rider.